Wiibuntu/Ubuntu14-Wii/README.md

 This versions actually build somewhat off of [Wii-Linux-NGX](https://github.com/neagix/wii-linux-ngx) But this version uses the same bootloader with a different kernel, a newer one.
 And it also boots Ubuntu 14 instead of Debian 8.

-Kernel branch used was "rebased-v3".
-Originally used the Stable Kernel but things where broken.
+Kernel branch used was "Stable 3x".
+Originally used the "rebased-v3" Kernel but things where broken.

 # How to Install (Homebrew Needed!)
-In the download section you will find a .img.gz file.
-That file will contain a .img file with two partitions: a fat32 partition and a ext4 partition.
+In the download section you will find a .img file.
+That file will two partitions: a fat32 partition and a ext4 partition.
 The fat32 partition will contain the Linux loader for the Homebrew Channel.

-Just flash this image to an SD Card (8GB or more needed!)
+Just flash this image to an SD Card (2GB or more needed!)

 *TO RUN OVER USB, YOU MUST RECOMPILE THE KERNEL!* https://github.com/neagix/wii-linux-ngx#building-the-kernel